SwiftVapor/learn-git/README.md

 ### Summary

-In this step, we will make changes to our clone and push them to yeetHub.
+In this step, we will make changes to our clone and push them to ghetHub.

 ### Instructions